Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Method

 Crucially, the magnitude of the gradient for non-target tokens ($v \neq y_t$) is directly proportional to their probability $p(v \mid x_{<t})$.
 The token with the highest probability, $v_t^{\max} = \arg\max_{v} p(v \mid x_{<t})$, exerts the strongest gradient signal if it does not match the target $y_t$.
 Therefore, during the training process, the optimization algorithm aggressively penalizes cases where $v_t^{\max} \neq y_t$.

 As a consequence of this optimization, for samples within the training set $\mathcal{D}$, the model learns to align its top-1 prediction with the target token by minimizing the gap between $\log p(v_t^{\max})$ and $\log p(y_t)$.
-In contrast, for unseen data $\mathbf{x} \notin \mathcal{D}$, the model cannot rely on memorized trajectories and instead predicts the next token based on learned syntactic and semantic correlations.
-While the model may assign high probability to a plausible token ($v_t^{\max}$), the target token ($y_t$) often diverges from this top prediction, as multiple valid continuations exist for a given context and the text represents only one specific realization among them.
-Thus, we hypothesize that a gap between the log probabilities of top-1 prediction and the target token serves as an informative signal to infer membership.
+In contrast, for unseen data $\mathbf{x} \notin \mathcal{D}$, the model cannot rely on memorization and instead predicts the next token based on learned syntactic and semantic correlations.
+As a result, the target token ($y_t$) may not coincide with the top-1 prediction ($v_t^{\max}$), leading to a gap between their log probabilities.
+Since such mismatches are explicitly penalized during training, these gaps tend to be smaller for training data and larger for unseen data.
+Thus, we hypothesize that this top-1 prediction gap serves as an informative signal for inferring membership.